watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

-# Watson Assistant Extensions Starter Kit
+# IBM watsonx Assistant Extensions Starter Kit

 ## Introducing Extensions :tada:

-Welcome to Watson Assistant Custom Extensions starter kits!
+Welcome to IBM watsonx Assistant Custom Extensions starter kits!

 Custom extensions eliminate the need to create a proxy or a middleware layer between your assistant and other APIs by connecting REST API calls to your skill from within your assistant build.
 Moreover, all of your custom extensions are organized for ease of access via our integrations catalog, and you can work with them in the same way you work with variables when building your bot.
 In short, this feature combines the flexibility and power of integrating with APIs, with a significantly improved ease-of-use for developer and content authors alike.

 These starter kits provide everything you need to create assistants that use custom extensions to access external REST APIs.
 Each include:

 - A valid OpenAPI 3.0 specification describing the REST API of a third-party service.
-These OpenAPI documents have been tested and validated with Watson Assistant.
+These OpenAPI documents have been tested and validated with IBM watsonx Assistant.
 - An actions skill JSON file that uses the extension created from the OpenAPI spec.
 You can import this file into an assistant and then edit these actions to access the extension you create.
 - A README containing API specific instructions on how to set up the extension.